The Balancing Act

 During the creation process of Creating Joy, the research performance for Joy Enjoy Joy, we asked Sanjoy Roy (dance writer for The Guardian) to write about the work of Ann Van den Broek.
 At the end, there were eight essays, four about the research piece and for about Joy Enjoy Joy.
 These texts are now bundled in the booklet work/world.

 Online, these texts are combined with short clips of the joy performances, corresponding with the chapter of the booklet.
-One text is available to read online.

 Protect/perform looks over a period of fifteen years in the development of Ann Van den Broek’s artistic career from modern dancer to renowned choreographer of award-winning dance productions.
 Based on conversations with author Marcelle Schots, reflections and many never-before-published photographs, it sheds light on the context that inspired Van den Broek to create her body of work.
 A book to reflect.
 To remember, to redefine and to reveal what was never said before.